tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ## Character Classes

-Obviously, our lexer will have to produce tokens composed of more than just a single character of input.
-For example, integers.
+Our lexer will have to produce tokens composed of more than just a single character of input.
+Integers, for example.
 We want to accept things like `3`, `234`, `2239034`.
 Integer litterals can be arbitrary strings of digits.
 To handle this, our lexer needs to enter a different "mode", or "state" as soon as it sees a digit.
 Instead of immediately producing some output, it instead shifts to a mode where it tries to consume the digits that remain, and only "breaks out" once it sees something that